sh0ckSec/ClipboardCloner/README.md

 ![image](https://github.com/sh0ckSec/RFID-Gooseneck/assets/104524120/10bd4244-0146-4b59-b3f5-c6722533796d)

-Special Shoutouts to the Bill Graydon of the Physical Security Village for hosting this talk during DEFCON 31!
+Special Shoutouts to  the Physical Security Village team for hosting this talk during DEFCON 31!

 # OLD METHOD - Cloning Low-Frequency Cards - Android Phone + Proxmark3 Easy
 **For the sake of documentation, I will leave the old method on this page.
 But finding the exact firmware for the Proxmark3 Easy can be tricky with now, unsupported AndProx App - it is highly recommended to use the Flipper Zero in the field for the easiest approach.
 You can use a Proxmark3RDV4 and use the Proxmark HEX from the ESP RFID Tool.**